Jindal Steel Limited (NSE:JINDALSTEL)

 Record production and sales volumes were achieved in Q3 FY 2026 despite weak steel prices, with key projects commissioned and a strong ramp-up in capacity.
 EBITDA was impacted by a one-time startup cost, but underlying profitability remains robust, and Q4 is expected to be stronger.

-Q2 saw lower production and revenue due to monsoon and shutdowns, but major capacity expansions were commissioned.
-Value-added sales hit a record, net debt declined, and the company remains confident in meeting full-year guidance as new capacities ramp up.
+Q2 saw lower production and revenue due to monsoon and plant shutdowns, but major capacity expansions at Angul were commissioned.
+Value-added products reached a record 73% of sales, and net debt/EBITDA remains strong at 1.48x.
+Demand and prices are expected to improve post-festive season.

 Q1 FY26 saw a 10% drop in sales volume and 8% lower revenue sequentially, but adjusted EBITDA rose 35% due to higher ASP and lower input costs.
 Major projects remain on track, value-added sales hit 72%, and management reaffirmed full-year guidance.